- Social Media

 - M.A.: University of Missouri

 His research applies decision-making theories to studying how information processing may affect judgment and decision making.
-His recent focus is on how patients, farmers, scientists and journalists use and share information on social media, including fake news and misinformation.
-He also studies the use of ICT applications like social media or mobile devices.
-But his work addresses human interaction with ICT, not ICT per se.
+His recent focus is on how patients and scientists use and share information on social media may affect cognition and behavior change.
+He also studies the use of ICT applications like social media or mobile devices, addressing human interaction with ICT, but not ICT per se.
 Special attention has been paid to research projects with practical implications, such as how health information may be used as health interventions, leading to symptom control among patients.

 At Penn State, he teaches journalism and social media analytics, social media for social change, news media ethics and TV reporting for undergraduates, and social media research, social media communication and journalism studies for graduate students.
 Before he joined the Penn State faculty, he worked as a journalist for China Daily in Beijing, CNN Bureau in Washington D.C., and CNN/USA in Atlanta.
-He holds a Ph.D.degree from the Philip Merrill College of Journalism, University of Maryland and a Master's degree from Missouri School of Journalism, University of Missouri.
+He holds a Ph.D. degree from the Philip Merrill College of Journalism, University of Maryland and a Master's degree from Missouri School of Journalism, University of Missouri.